zinnydigits/tdi-datascience-2024/week-3/README.md

 - Validate that the phone_number contains only numeric characters.
 - Validate the format of the email to ensure it meets standard email structure.
 - Allow address to contain special characters, numbers, and alphabets.
-- Adding Employees: Before adding a new employee to the contact book, check if empID, phone_number, or email already exists.
+- Adding Employees: <br>Before adding a new employee to the contact book, check if empID, phone_number, or email already exists. <br>
-If a duplicate is found, display an appropriate message, such as:
+If a duplicate is found, display an appropriate message, such as: <br>
-        'Employee with employee number [empID] already exists.'
+        'Employee with employee number [empID] already exists.' <br>
-        'Phone number [phone_number] is already assigned to another employee.'
+        'Phone number [phone_number] is already assigned to another employee.' <br>
         'Email [email] is already in use.'

-2. Displaying the Employee Contact List:
+2. **Displaying the Employee Contact List:** <br>
 Develop a feature to print all employee contacts in a well-organized table format:
-See sample in the snippet below.
+<br>See sample in the snippet below.
 ![display](image.PNG)